Malo-Archimbaud/Caddie/Report.md

 ### Libraries

-- geoloactor: used to get the user's location and calculate the distance to the hole
+- geolocator: used to get the user's location and calculate the distance to the hole

 ## Implementation